Selimiye Mosque, Nicosia: Restoration

-Regular consultations with academic and conservation experts to monitor project progress, review findings, and approve adjustments.
-Ensured interventions remained in line with international conservation standards (e.g., The Venice Charter).
-Continuous review supported adaptive management based on in-situ findings.
+The restoration of Selimiye Mosque in the 2020s involved targeted interventions addressing structural, material, and conservation needs.
+Regular consultations took place with academic and conservation experts to monitor project progress, review findings, and approve changes.
+This ensured that interventions remained in line with international conservation standards, e.g. the Venice Charter.

+Non-invasive diagnostic surveys in 2019–2020 included georadar, 3D electrical resistivity tomography, and seismic tomography inside and outside the mosque, to assess subsoil conditions, foundation stability, and hidden structural weaknesses.
+Structural analysis and 3D digital modeling followed in 2021 to predict the building's behavior under probable DD2-level earthquake scenarios, to ensure that any intervention would be necessary and appropriate.

+Structural reinforcement was approved in 2023, including installation of stainless steel tension rods and anchors in critical wall sections, reinforcement of roof trusses and masonry vaults.
+These applied the principle of minimum intervention, focusing only on structurally deficient areas.

+Masonry cleaning and conservation of stone surfaces and sculptural elements also followed, removing biological growth, dirt, and previous incompatible repairs.
+This was performed with gentle, reversible techniques to preserve patina and avoid material loss.
+Severely deteriorated stones were replaced, particularly at façades, minarets, and decorative elements.
+New stones were selected for compatibility in texture and color but kept distinguishable underclose inspection.

+Lime-based grout was injected into wall voids to stabilize detached masonry and fill internal cavities.
+This technique was chosen for its compatibility with original lime mortars, and reversibility in case future removal is needed.
+Roof restoration included replacement of lead sheets, reinforcement of domes and timber structures over the apse and nave.The southern minaret was restored, requiring dismantling of its upper sections, lead and timber cone restoration, structural stabilization and stone replacement.
+Deteriorated and incompatible plaster coatings were removed, applying new breathable lime plasters where needed.

 Architecture

 The choir has a surrounding ambulatory, but no apse chapels.
-This follows the plan of Notre Dame de Paris, which had in turn influenced a number of other cathedrals, including Notre Dame de Mantes at Archbishop Thierry's hometown.
+This follows the plan of Notre-Dame de Paris, which in turn influenced a number of other cathedrals, including Notre Dame de Mantes at Archbishop Thierry's hometown.
 The transepts consist of chapels that have the same height as that of the aisles, and are attached to the second bays to the west of the ambulatory.
 This follows the plan of the Poitiers Cathedral, which is the episcopal church of the French town of Lusignan, the hometown of the House of Lusignan.
 The north and south entrances had initially been in the fourth bay of the nave, although the Ottoman-built Aziziye Gate is at the eastern end of the cathedral.
 The initial arrangement is thought to have been modelled after Sens Cathedral.